youngsoul/gpg-linefollower/Readme.md

 └── straight [422 entries exceeds filelimit, not opening dir]

 ```

+Once the images are collected, you should expect to go through them and in retrospect you still agree with the labeling.
+In many cases I re-labeled a left or right, for straight because it could go either way.

 ## Training a model

 Once we have the training images we can then train the model.